huggingface/dataset-viewer/services/worker/README.md

 Use environment variables to configure the workers.
 The prefix of each environment variable gives its scope.

+### Uvicorn

+The following environment variables are used to configure the Uvicorn server (`WORKER_UVICORN_` prefix).
+It is used for the /healthcheck and the /metrics endpoints:

+- `WORKER_UVICORN_HOSTNAME`: the hostname.
+Defaults to `"localhost"`.
+- `WORKER_UVICORN_NUM_WORKERS`: the number of uvicorn workers.
+Defaults to `2`.
+- `WORKER_UVICORN_PORT`: the port.
+Defaults to `8000`.

+### Prometheus

+- `PROMETHEUS_MULTIPROC_DIR`: the directory where the uvicorn workers share their prometheus metrics.
+See https://github.com/prometheus/client_python#multiprocess-mode-eg-gunicorn.
+Defaults to empty, in which case every uvicorn worker manages its own metrics, and the /metrics endpoint returns the metrics of a random worker.

 ## Worker configuration

 Set environment variables to configure the worker.